devopsengineerDan/Daniel_project/README.md

 🧨🧨🧨 INVESTMENT VEHICLE
 ✅ ACTUAL                    👉 STOCK
-✅ ACTUAL                    👉 SHARES[PERCENTAGE OF THE STOCK]
-✅ ACTUAL                    👉 EQUITY represents direct ownership in a company
+✅ ACTUAL                    👉 SHARES [PERCENTAGE OF THE STOCK] ✅ ACTUAL                    👉 EQUITY represents direct ownership in a company

 🧨🧨🧨 RISK MITIGATION VEHICLE ---> For Double-Trading
-✅ TOY                       👉 FUTURES(Type of Derivative)        ---> INDEX NDX100 / NASDAQ, S&P500 USA ECONOMY
+✅ TOY                       👉 FUTURES (Type of Derivative)        ---> INDEX NDX100 / NASDAQ, S&P500 USA ECONOMY
-✅ POTENTIAL FOR OWNERSHIP   👉 OPTIONS(Type of Derivative)
-✅ DEPENDS ON THE TYPE       👉 DERIVATIVES                        ---> INDEX US30, US100, US500
+✅ POTENTIAL FOR OWNERSHIP   👉 OPTIONS (Type of Derivative) ✅ DEPENDS ON THE TYPE       👉 DERIVATIVES                         ---> INDEX US30, US100, US500
-✅ TOY                       👉 CFDS
+✅ TOY                       👉 CFDS (Type of Derivative)

  >>> FUTURES ---> (NOT AN ACTUAL STOCK) (BASED ON AN ACTUAL ASSET/SECURITY) (CONTRACT BETWEEN TWO INVESTORS)